gleannyc/documentation/docs/docs/sharing-data-externally/public-links.md

-Public links allows users to share their saved views, dashboards, and collections in Glean with others on the public internet.
+Public links allow users to share their saved views, dashboards, and collections in Glean with others on the public internet.
 With a public link, someone can access a view-only version of the given resource without the need to log in to Glean.

 ## Permissions